BitMaker-hub/NerdMiner_v2/README.md

 **The NerdSoloMiner v2**

-This is a **free and open source project** that let you try to reach a bitcoin block with a small piece of hardware.
+This is a free and open source project that let's you try to reach a bitcoin block with a small piece of hardware.

-The main aim of this project is to let you **learn more about mining** and to have a beautiful piece of hardware in your desktop.
+The main aim of this project is to let you learn more about mining and to have a beautiful piece of hardware on your desktop.

 Original project https://github.com/valerio-vaccaro/HAN